-A small collection of links curated by Writing the Other teachers.
+A small collection of resources for creating inclusive fiction and other narratives curated by Writing the Other teachers.
 A more comprehensive library of online resources is available to alumni of our classes, workshops, and retreats.

 - Writing the Margins from the Centre and Other Moral Geometries by Amal El-Mohtar

 - Mexican-American author and poet David Bowles on #ownvoices, representation, allyship, guests, and assorted issues dealing with POC characters/stories being written by white folks.
 [Twitter thread]

 - Worldbuilding: What’s Missing, What’s Real, and What You Shouldn’t Leave Out by Elle Maruska and Jeannette Ng

 Though the term’s origins are academic, intersectionality is not a distant theory.
 It impacts everyday lives and should be a part of every writer’s thought process when creating characters.
 [Read >>]

 An extensive collection of articles, blog posts, and essays on how to understand what Cultural Appropriation is and is not, why it’s a problem, and how to avoid it.
 [Read >>]